jshawl/field-guide-events-calendar/readme.txt

 == Installation ==

-Install the plugin and configure the Org ID and Api Key in Settings > Campaign Calendar.
+Install the plugin and configure the Org ID and Api Key in Settings > Field Guide Events Calendar.

 Information about the Org ID and Api Key are available on [Neon's developer site](https://developer.neoncrm.com/api/getting-started/api-keys/).